biotite-dev/biotite/doc/tutorial/structure.rst

 But rather than storing `Atom` instances in a list or `ndarray`, an `AtomArray` instance contains one `ndarray` for each annotation and the coordinates.
 In order to see this in action, we first have to create an array from the atoms we constructed before.
-The we can access the annotations and coordinates of the atom array simply by specifying the attribute:
+Then we can access the annotations and coordinates of the atom array simply by specifying the attribute:

 .. code-block:: python